naorlivne/dcos-docs/1.10/deploying-services/marathon-parameters.md

 ### instances
 The number of instances.
 You can change this number as needed to scale the application.

-### ipAddress
-Declares that your application will use [virtual networking](/docs/1.10/networking/load-balancing-vips/virtual-networks/).

-- **groups** The name of logically-related interfaces that are allowed to communicate among themselves.
-Network traffic is allowed between two container interfaces that share at least one network group.
-For example, you can create separate groups for isolating development, testing, quality assurance, production, and deployment environments.
-- **labels** Metadata to be used by Isolator or IPAM (e.g., rack).
-- **networkName** Name of the network that Mesos uses to determine the network that the container joins.
-It is up to Mesos to decide how to interpret this field.
-If `ipAddress` is defined and `networkName` is not, then the value of `networkName` defaults to the value of the default_network_name command-line flag (if specified).

 ### labels
 Attach metadata to apps  to expose additional information to other services.
 For example, you could label apps `"environment": "staging"` to mark services by their position in the pipeline.